neuefische/web-exercises/sessions/backend-update-and-delete/products/README.md

 # Backend Update and Delete: Products

 In this challenge, you'll further expand a fish shop.
-This time, you'll create new data in your local MongoDB using `mongoose` and refresh the UI programmatically to display the new product immediately.
+This time, you'll update and delete data in your local MongoDB using `mongoose`.

 > 💡 You can use this template as a starting point.
 But if you are far enough along with your own Fish Shop App, please use that instead.